MicrosoftDocs/windows-iotcore-docs/windows-iotcore/develop-your-app/AppInstaller.md

 ---

 # Install your app on an IoT Core device
-You can install your app using the one of the two methods that are listed below.
+You can install your app using one of the two methods that are listed below.

 ## Using Windows Device Portal